axiom6ai/AxiomRTC/README.md

 ## Chatting

-* 1 to 1: 1 student + 1 teacher
+* n to n: n students + n teachers + n administrator

-* 1 to 1: 1 student + 1 administrator
+You can add strangers into the chatting if you want.

 ## TODOs